bahmanm/BahmanM.Flow/docs/practical-recipes.md

 ### Working With `IDisposable`s

-**Problem:** You need to use a resource that requires safe disposal, like an `HttpClient`, in the middle of a complex pipeline.
+**Problem:** You need to use a resource that requires safe disposal, like an `HttpClient`, in the middle of a complex Flow.

 **Solution:** Use `Flow.WithResource`.
 *  It perfectly mirrors a `using` block, but in a way that composes beautifully with the rest of your Flow.